drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 <%} %>
 ```

->:mag: Some of the events have an image attached to them.
+:mag: Some of the events have an image attached to them.
 Try to add an image to the table.

+*:tada::tada: You have now completed the workshop! :tada::tada::tada:* Pat yourself on the back, ask a friend to pat you on the back, celebrate and look at the glory that is your Helsinki Events app.

+**Next :arrow_right: Explore the JSON to include other relevant fields in our table.**